-It's actually a whole array of games and activities, each of which fills an important niche in the academic language pedagogy.
+It's actually a whole array of games and activities, each of which fills an important niche in our content and language integration pedagogy.
 The games and activities use multimodal learning, peer collaboration, creativity projects and other strategies to engage students without distracting gimmicks like points or coins.

 "...they get really engaged and don't want to stop!"

-That's because students see themselves able to overcome the academic language barrier.
+That's because students see themselves able to overcome the content vocabulary and academic language barrier.
 It's a tremendously empowering experience.
 Game-based learning is a key strategy.
 It converts what would normally be an insurmountable challenge into a challenge that is both achievable and desirable.
 In the words of one science teacher, “For students who are behind academically or struggle with technology ... once they start playing [Speak Agent games], they get really engaged and don’t want to stop!”

 "They are learning and sharing, telling stories and facts."